Tesla Model Y: Production

 On January 29, 2020, Tesla reported in its Q4 2019 earnings report that Model Y production had already started in the Fremont factory, that one can now place an order for their premium versions with all-wheel drive, and that delivery of Model Y would begin in Q1 2020.

-On March 13, 2020, Tesla made their first deliveries of the Model Y, along with publishing its owner's manual.
+In November 2019, Tesla announced that the Tesla Model Y would be the first vehicle to be assembled at the first European Gigafactory, Giga Berlin.
+Tesla started deliveries of the Berlin-made Model Y since March 2022, mainly for European markets.